 \section{Ultimate P\'{o}lya-{G}amma samplers for binomial data}

-In this section, we consider models with binomial outcomes, i.e. models of the form
+In this section, we consider models with binomial outcomes, i.e., models of the form

-with $\log \lambda_i= \Xbeta_{i} \betav$ for a binomial regression model.
-As shown by \citet{joh-etal:mcm}, Bayesian inference for binomial regression models based on the P\'{o}lya Gamma sampler \citep{pol-etal:bay_inf} is sensitive to imbalanced data.
-A latent variable representation of binomial models introduced by \citet{fus-etal:eff} is also is sensitive to unbalanced data, as shown in Section~\ref{section:app}.
-As for a logit model, which results for $N_i \equiv 1$, iMDA would be an option to boost MCMC, however, \citet{fus-etal:eff} provide no explicit choice equation, which is needed for iMDA.
-The goal of this section is to define an ultimate P\'{o}lya-{G}amma sampler for binary outcomes by combing a new latent variable representation of binomial models based on a P\'{o}lya-{G}amma representation of the generalized logistic distribution with iMDA to protect the algorithm against imbalanced data.
+with $\log \lambda_i= \Xbeta_{i} \betav$ for a standard binomial regression model.
+As shown in \citet{joh-etal:mcm}, Bayesian inference for binomial regression models based on the P\'{o}lya-Gamma sampler \citep{pol-etal:bay_inf} is sensitive to imbalanced data.
+Similarly, the latent variable representation of binomial models of \citet{fus-etal:eff} is sensitive to imbalanced data, as we will show in Section~\ref{sec:sim_da}.
+As for a logit model (which results for $N_i \equiv 1$), applying iMDA would be an option to improve mixing.
+However, \citet{fus-etal:eff} provide no explicit choice equation, which is needed for iMDA.
+The goal of this section is to define an UPG sampler which combines a new latent variable representation of binomial models, based on P\'{o}lya-{G}amma mixture representations of generalized logistic distributions with iMDA to protect the algorithm against imbalanced data.